 - Rene Rieser - Maintains photographic database of dogs, takes pictures of every dog tested, posts pictures to the website, and evaluates temperament of the dogs.

 - Kathie Buckley - Broadway's Mom, evaluates both the dog's reaction to the cat, and cat's reaction to the dog to help determine if the dog is cat friendly or not.

 - Vaughn Mattson - Handles dogs and helps protect Broadway.

-Entering the Adoption ProgramOnce there is an available spot in our foster program, the hound is picked up from the kennel and transported to a local veterinary hospital, where the dog is spayed/neutered and has its teeth cleaned.
-After the surgery, it is then transported to its new foster home to start retired life.
+Entering the Adoption ProgramFor Colorado dogs, once there is an available spot in our foster program, the hound is picked up from the kennel and transported to the foster home.
+Soon they will visit the local veterinary hospital, where the dog is spayed/neutered and has its teeth cleaned.
+After the surgery, it returns to its foster home and is considered available for adoption, ready to start retired life.